zlatinb/tiny-classifier/BENCHMARKING.md

 Regarding activation functions, on my cheap laptop (ZEN2) the `tanh` activation function is much slower than `sigmoid`.
 Once I implement backpropagation I intend to see which one gives better results.

-Choosing the right epsilons is more involved process as it involves doing iterative search at each power until you're satisfied with the backward error.
-I need to investigate if promoting the epsilons to always be FP64 will end up promoting the more expensive operations like `exp` and `sqrt`.
+Choosing the right epsilons is more involved process as it involves doing iterative search at each power until you're satisfied with the forward error.

 [bench_yaml.py]:https://github.com/zlatinb/tiny-classifier/blob/main/bench_yaml.py